linhnt31/Reinforcement-Learning-for-ICT/README.md

 + *`Transition function`*: is denoted as $P(s'|s, a)$.

-\- *`Markov Decision Process (MDP)`*: is a model for how the state of a system evolves as different actions are applied to the system. *It helps an agent to make a decision at a specific state*.
+\- *`Markov Decision Process (MDP)`*: is a model for how the state of a system evolves as different actions are applied to the system. *It is a discrete time stochastic control process and helps an agent to make a decision at a specific state*.
+Here is two Markov properties:
 $$MDP: (S, A, r)$$

+  + Each state $s_t$ only depends on the previous state $s_{t-1}$ and the transition $P(s_t|s_{t-1}, a)$.

     + **Random (stochastic) environment:** the sequence of different rewards and next state $s'$ is uncertain because we have a probability of going in the wrong direction which do not comply with the policy.

 ![](https://images.viblo.asia/9f673f2f-6e41-4ebf-8cae-141c473d5a72.PNG)

-  + **Memoryless property**: we do not need to remember previous states to represent the current state => reducing computational complexity and storage.
+  + **Memoryless property**: we do not need to remember all previous states to represent the current state => reducing computational complexity and storage.

 $$Q^\*(s,a)=ExpectedReturn = Average(r_t + \gamma r_{t+1} + \gamma ^ 2 r_{t+2} + ...) \\\ = E[r_t + \gamma  r_{t+1} + \gamma ^ 2 r_{t+2} + ...]$$